 Intriguingly, of all the software and homework I have offered at the Introductory level, this deserves special notice as it has regularly generated positive commentary from students as a helpful learning tool.
-What’s more, I have seen students achieve scores of 300% the required threshold, when no bonus is given for anything over 100%.
+What’s more, I have seen students achieve scores of 300% the required threshold, with zero reward for anything over 100%.
 Apparently, at least some of them consider this to truly be a ‘game’.

 For talks, I’m not sure if a review of essential vocab before speaking is useful; see ‘Delivery’ below for more concrete ideas.
-However, for quizzes and similar tasks, I think it’s important to reiterate new learning of vocabulary.
-I’ve developed a ‘gasified’ fill-in-the-blank format where blanks in an important text are accompanied by a number of text boxes (like a crossword puzzle).
-In order to prevent frustration while still encouraging active participation, if the student does not correctly fill the word out on a first effort, the letters will appear scrambled in a hint box, and slowly de-scramble over time.
-Thus correct knowledge of a term or idea is rewarded, but those not yet locked in get a chance to see correct answers while (hopefully) actively engaging in extricating them.
+For quizzes and similar tasks, it’s critical to reiterate newly introduced vocabulary.
+I’ve developed a ‘gamified’ fill-in-the-blank format where ‘important’ words in an important text are converted to letter boxes (like a crossword puzzle).
+To keep players engaged, if the word isn’t correct on a first entry, letters begin to appear scrambled in a hint box, and slowly de-scramble over time.
+In this way, correct knowledge of a term or idea is rewarded, but those not yet locked in get a chance to see correct answers while (hopefully) actively engaging in extricating them.

 I think it can be a huge help to be conscious of the challenge facing students in listening or reading when the word stream is filled with potholes.
 At least when I’m on my game, I try to remember to define new terms each of the first 3-4 times I introduce them in a lecture.
 Admittedly, this is not a standard I often achieve, but setting this goal for myself helps me remember the importance of words.
 A part of this is using spontaneous (or at least different) definitions.
 Too often I think students ‘learn’ new words by memorizing a word-string (or worse yet, a letter- or sound-string) that they are prepared to repeat on an exam.
 ‘Learning’ vocabulary must mean the ability to use or recognize a word in context, and that context must be broader than the white piece of paper on the final exam.

-thinkBio’s ‘VocabuWary‘ tool: gamified vocabulary, with some concepts snuck in (I’m actively adding components as of March 2017)
+thinkBio’s ‘VocabuWary‘ tool: gamified vocabulary, with some concepts snuck in.

 thinkBio’s ‘Fill-Blank‘ tool: while this is designed as a chapter summary, by using vocabulary in a textual way, they can reinforce it as well.
-Currently, only demo posted but ‘real’ materials coming soon (March 2017)
+Updated to new engine; organized by category.